MoAsmar/ionic-admob-demo/README.md

 ## Getting Started

-1.Download as zip or clone the project using:
+1. Download as zip or clone the project using:
 ```
 git clone https://github.com/MoAsmar/ionic-admob-demo.git
 ```